SPSC and MPMC Queues

 std::array<T, Capacity> buffer_;

 };The structure has three members: write_idx_, read_idx_, and buffer_.
-Notice that write_idx_ and read_idx_ each come with a alignas(64)—this is cache line padding, one of the most important optimizations in this entire article.
-Modern CPUs transfer cache between cores in units of cache lines (typically 64 bytes).
-If write_idx_ and read_idx_ happen to fall on the same cache line (which is very likely since they are adjacent member variables), every time the producer writes write_idx_, it invalidates the cache line on the consumer's core, and every time the consumer reads read_idx_, it invalidates the cache line on the producer's core—this is false sharing.
-Under high-frequency operations, false sharing can degrade performance by one to two orders of magnitude. alignas(64) ensures each index exclusively occupies a cache line, eliminating false sharing.
+Note that write_idx_ and read_idx_ each bring alignas(64)—this is cache line padding, one of the most important optimizations in this entire article.
+Modern CPU caches transfer data between cores in units of cache lines (usually 64 bytes).
+If write_idx_ and read_idx_ happen to fall on the same cache line (they are adjacent member variables, so this is likely), every time the producer writes write_idx_, it will invalidate the cache line on the consumer core, and every time the consumer reads read_idx_, it will invalidate the cache line on the producer core—this is false sharing.
+Under high-frequency operations, false sharing can knock performance down by one or two orders of magnitude. alignas(64) ensures that each index exclusively occupies a cache line, eliminating false sharing.

-Don't rush ahead just yet—if you want to intuitively feel the power of false sharing in the exercises later, try removing the
+Don't rush ahead—if you want to intuitively feel the power of false sharing in later exercises, try removing

 alignas(64)and running the benchmark again.
-You will most likely see throughput drop by half or more, especially on ARM platforms where the difference is even more dramatic.
-This optimization is practically standard in all high-performance concurrent data structures, so don't get lazy and skip it.
+You will most likely see throughput drop by half or more, especially on ARM platforms where the difference is even more exaggerated.
+This optimization is almost standard in all high-performance concurrent data structures; don't be lazy and skip it.

-C++17 provides a more standard approach: alignas(std::hardware_destructive_interference_size), a compile-time constant representing "the minimum alignment needed to avoid false sharing."
-On x86-64 it is typically 64, and on ARM it may differ.
-If your compiler supports it, we recommend using this constant instead of hardcoding 64.
+C++17 provides a more standard way: alignas(std::hardware_destructive_interference_size), a compile-time constant representing "the minimum alignment required to avoid false sharing."
+On x86-64 it is usually 64, while on ARM it might be different.
+If your compiler supports it, it is recommended to use this constant instead of hardcoding 64.

 bool push(const T& item)